joelkurien/financeARLM/README.md

 **Day 6 — Transformer Arithematic Support**
 Implemented arithematic methods that a transformer needs: Matrix addition, linear matrix multiplication, scalar matrix multiplication, scalar matrix division, scalar matrix subtraction.

+**Day 6 — Refactoring and Reductions**
+Refactored the element-wise addition, subtraction, division and multiplication, also implemented the reduction across single axes logic - will apply it for sum, mean, min and min later.
+Also generalized broadcasting for each operation.

+**Day 7 - Broadcasting rules completion**

 ## Backtesting Engine

 Designed and implemented the foundation of a custom backtesting engine intended for seamless integration with the ARLM, enabling direct evaluation of strategy outputs generated from financial text analysis.